ANDALUCÍA - ALMERÍA - ALMERÍA CITY - CASA SEVILLA

 There are tables outside in the alleyway, a restaurant in a room at the back, and tall tables with stalls in the bar area.

-They serve a very varied menu, including Almería’s typical traditional dishes and specialities of the house.
+They serve a very varied menu, including Almería’s typical traditional dishes and house specialities.

-With every drink, in our case, a copa de cava (€4.50), you get to choose a tapa from the free tapa menu.
+With every drink, we had a copa de cava (€4.50), you get to choose a tapa from the free tapa menu.

-We had good lomo a la Antigua (old-fashioned pork tenderloin)
+We had good lomo a la Antigua (an old-fashioned pork tenderloin in a creamy sauce).

 Albóndigas de jibia (cuttlefish meatballs)